NEC4

 7. Subcontractor alignment (ECS mirror obligations)

-NEC4 ECS subcontracts have a tighter timetable: the CE notification time bar is seven weeks, not eight.
-If the subcontractor falls behind, the Contractor may be unable to recover costs upward.
+Contractors administering NEC4 Engineering and Construction Subcontracts face a tighter timetable.
+The subcontractor's time bar for CE notification is seven weeks, not eight.
+If the subcontractor is one week behind the main contract notification window, the Contractor may be unable to recover costs upward.

 Check: